CO600GOL/Game_of_life/README.txt

-This is the repo for CO600 - Game og life project
+This is the repo for CO600 - Game of life project

 Supervised by:
 Professor Sally Fincher - S.A.Fincher@kent.ac.uk